IntentArchitect/Docs/articles/release-notes/intent-architect-v3.3.md

 - Fixed: When drag-copying an element to an another of same type, it would add the element as a child instead of to the parent.
 - Fixed: Copy-dragging class attributes onto diagram background incorrectly creates and adds the attributes to the package.
 - Fixed: Drag-copying classes and associations together loses associations and breaks undo/redo.
+- Fixed: Shortcuts don't work after rubber-band selection in diagram
+- Fixed: Classes in a folder are not deleted from diagram when the folder is deleted.

 ## Version 3.3.9